jcahela/leetcode/new/2_add_two_numbers/answer.md

 Method: The question is fairly straightforward, so the method is a systematic approach.
 First, reverse the two given linked lists, then traverse each one, and store its value in a string, concatenating the strings as you traverse the reversed linked lists.
 Then, convert both strings into numbers, add them together, and store that result in a string.
 Then, traverse that string backwards twice: on the first pass, create a hashmap that holds the index as the key, and creates new ListNodes as the values with the corresponding number at that index as the value.
 On the second pass, set the node at each index to point at the node at the index - 1.
 Finally, return the node at the sum's final index (the head).
 This question is good practice for manipulating, traversing, reversing, and creating linked lists.

+Neetcode's Method: Instead of creating the first number from the first node list, then creating the second number from the second node list, then adding those numbers together, then iterating over a string of the answer using an index and hashmap to create nodes, you can just iterate through the list and add the nodes up at each place, then create a node (which will be the answer node) with the sum of those two nodes as the value, making sure to remember carry-over numbers.
+This works because the lists l1 and l2 are in reverse order, so you start at the 1's place.
+For example:

+(1) -> (2) -> (3) is the number 321
+(2) -> (3) is the number 32

+When adding 321 and 32, it looks like this:

+    321
+  +  32
+    ---

+And in regular mathematical addition, you add 1 and 2 first, which are the nodes you start at in l1 and l2 node lists.

 Pseudocode:
 /*